perrywilliams/QuantileRegressionScripts/README.md

 # QuantileOccupancyModeling
-This is the R code associated with a manuscript on quantile occupancy modeling.
+R scripts for using quantile regression for occupancy modeling.